tevador/RandomX/doc/specs.md

 There are 3 rules for the selection of the `creg` register, evaluated in this order:

 1. The register with the lowest value of `lastUsed` tag is selected.
-1. In case multiple registers have the same value of the `lastUsed` tag, the register with the lowest value of the `count` tag is selected.
+1. In case multiple registers have the same value of the `lastUsed` tag, the register with the lowest value of the `count` tag is selected from them.
-1. In case multiple registers have the same values of both `lastUsed` and `count` tags, a register with the lowest index is selected (`r0` before `r1` etc.).
+1. In case multiple registers have the same values of both `lastUsed` and `count` tags, the register with the lowest index is selected (`r0` before `r1` etc.) from them.

 Whenever a register is selected as the operand of a CBRANCH instruction, its `count` tag is increased by 1.